andresmonsalvo/andresmonsalvo/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ... coding, computer vision, machine learning and AI
 - 🌱 I’m currently learning ...
-Python, Spark, AWS, Machine Learning and AI
+Python, Spark, AWS, Machine Learning, Computer Vision and AI
 - 👯 I’m looking to collaborate on ... development teams (full time) and volunteer positions (part time)
 - 🤔 I’m looking for help with ...
 AI
 - 💬 Ask me about ... anything